 Can I feed canned quail eggs?

-Avoid canned quail eggs as they contain preservatives and salt, which can upset your cat’s stomach.
+Avoid canned quail eggs—they’re usually packed in brine or with preservatives that can upset your cat’s stomach.

 Can raw quail eggs make my cat sick?